 Choosing the right e-commerce platform for your online shop can be a complicated task: the sheer quantity of options alone make finding the perfect solution sometimes seem like an insurmountable task.
 First and foremost, the business situation and personal preferences are the main factors that determine which e-commerce platforms are right for you.
 We’ve laid out which options are available and...

 The world of e-commerce grows year after year.
-In 2015 more than 533 billion pounds were generated in online sales in the UK.
+In 2016, more than 133 billion pounds were generated in online sales in the US.
 If you want to sell a product these days, you can’t do without the possibility of selling it online.
 There are currently numerous online marketplaces competing on the internet on which small and medium-sized businesses can also offer their goods.
 But which portal should you place yourself on to generate the highest sales for your company?
 This guide presents the different e-commerce marketplaces available on the internet and discusses their advantages and disadvantages.

 Online marketplaces: using the platforms correctly

 If you would like to distribute your offers online, your first thought may be to create your own online shop – and this idea isn’t entirely wrong.
 If you set up your own online business, you have complete control over its design.
-You can completely customise your online store to fit your own needs.
-But like a retail store, guiding buyers into the shop and building up a loyal customer base is a big task.
+You can completely customise your online shop to fit your own needs.
+But like a retail shop, guiding buyers into the shop and building up a loyal customer base is a big task.
 You also have to take care of all technical components yourself or hire IT experts.
-Therefore, it can make sense to offer your products instead on an already existing site, where users have already come to shop: an online marketplace.
+Therefore, it can make sense to offer your products on an already existing site instead, where users have already come to shop: an online marketplace.

 These days, it’s easy to create your own e-shop: With the offer from 1&1, many professional design templates help you with the creation of your store.
 You can present your offer to a large audience with an interface in the big online marketplaces.